kmoilane/pre-studies/week4/file_list/README.md

 # Integer List (or some other cool name)

+This program takes a list of integers from user either as a file or as a manual input.
+It will store the values inside a vector and output the following statistics:
+- The sum of the integers in the list
+- The average of the integers in the list
+- The minimum value in the list
+- The maximum value in the list
+- The most frequent value in the list
+- The difference between the the minimum and maximum of the list

 To compile this program you need to have a g++ compiler which supports C++20 standard.